 - Since Interpol rules merely define a methodology for the verification of whether requests have an underlying political component, but do not prescribe criteria for evaluation and decision-making, it is advisable to consider the possibility of participation of UN agencies in the development of comments on Article 3 of the Interpol Constitution in order to specify and detail the provisions of this article and prevent its selective or arbitrary interpretation.
 This document could be adopted in the form of a resolution with reference to the examples of high-profile cases.

 - Establish effective mechanisms of interaction between the UN High Commissioner for Refugees and the national administrative and judicial authorities for ensuring that persons who are prosecuted for political reasons are granted refugee status.

 - Establish a direct dialogue with the European Parliament and the European Commission in order to ensure that a debated revision and reform of the migration policies within the EU include all points and aspects relative to the rights and security of refugees and asylum-holders in the EU member states.

 I thank you in advance for your attention and hope that our letter, along with the attached materials can be of interest and use in your work.

 Head of the EU Office

-- Open Dialog Foundation report: The INTERPOL system is in need of reform;
+- Open Dialogue Foundation report: The INTERPOL system is in need of reform;

-- Open Dialog Foundation written submission to Interpol’s General Secretariat;
+- Open Dialogue Foundation written submission to Interpol’s General Secretariat;

-- Open Dialog Foundation legal analysis of the directions of recommended Interpol reform aimed at preventing the abuse of Red Notice mechanisms;
+- Open Dialogue Foundation legal analysis of the directions of recommended Interpol reform aimed at preventing the abuse of Red Notice mechanisms;